calpoly1/cybersecurity/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+* Web-1 (10.0.0.5), Web-2 (10.0.0.6), and Web-3 (10.0.0.7)

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+* Filebeat
+* Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+* Filebeat is a lightweight shipper for forwarding and centralizing log data.
+Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

+* Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
+Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the config file to /etc/ansible/files
-- Update the _____ file to include...
+- Update the config file to include the host and port number
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the destination VM to check for the application.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+* The config files are located in /etc/ansible/files
+* The playbook files are located in /etc/ansible/roles
+* To specify the servers that get either filebeat or metricbeat, you must update the "hosts" section within the playbook files

+To connect to the Elk Server to use Kibana, you can navigate to the public facing IP: 23.100.46.201

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._